CoderDojoStirling/coderdojo-adventure/README.md

 * A text editor (for editing basic HTML files)
 * A image editor (for creating basic images)

-Then..:
+Then on the computer..:
-* Download this (zipped) project from [here](https://github.com/greghuc/tellrosa-cyoa/archive/master.zi)
+* Download this (zipped) project from [here](https://github.com/greghuc/coderdojo-cyoa/archive/master.zip)
 * Unzip the project into a folder
 * In a web-browser, open start.html (in the unzipped project)
-* Get the kid to follow the instructions :-)
+* Get the kid to follow the instructions in start.html :-)
 * At various points, you might need to help them with:
   * Opening an (existing) html file in the text editor, and editing it.
   * Creating a new html file and editing it (copy n paste an existing file).